AlmeidaEllen/AlmeidaEllen/README.md

 My name is Ellen Miranda. 👱🏽‍♀️

- I'm studying systems analysis and development at @ BandTec Digital School.
+ I'm studying Systems Analysis and Development at @ BandTec Digital School.

 I'm passionate about technology.
 Always open to new challenges and ready to face changes. 💻